vk-cs/docs-public/docs/en/main/base/iaas/instructions/vm-volumes/vm-volumes.md

 ## Changing the disk type

 Creating HDD and SSD drives is available by default in all configurations.
 To use LL NVME discs [contact technical support](/en/contacts) and request access to [high-performance configurations](../../concepts/vm-concept#cpu_and_ram) and disks.
-Learn more about [disk types](../../concepts/vm-concept#disks) — to the article [VK Cloud Servers overview](../../concepts/vm-concept/).
+Learn more about [disk types](../../concepts/vm-concept#disks) — to the article [Cloud Servers overview](../../concepts/vm-concept/).

 <tabs>